prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-basics.md

 ### Class: `WindowFactory`

-This is the class that's a `WNDCLASSEX` registration manager for Win32.
-It registers a class, and manages its lifetime, and creates Windows of a particular class.
+This is the class that acts as a `WNDCLASSEX` registration manager for Win32.
+It registers a class, manages its lifetime, and creates Windows of that particular class.

 It also provides all the convenience methods to be able to create classes as `NativeWindow`, or as any other derivative of `WindowCore`, and provides attachment, and connection implementations.
 It also has generic methods that are able to project the created class to any C# type that derives from `WindowCore`.

 Take a look at the source code of the several static methods to see what it does.
-Naturally, you also provide any `CS` styles while creating a new factory, which for all practical purposes can be thought of as a Win32 equivalent of class registration.
+Naturally, you also provide any `CS` styles, background brush, class name and others while creating a new factory - for all practical purposes it is the equivalent of Win32 class registration.

 ### Class `WindowCore`

 Now this is the class where all the magic happens.
-It provides the real connection by attaching your handle and connecting your `WindowProc` to the class instances.
-If you look at the internals of `ATL` code, this is done using a concept called `thunking` and its done in assembly which may seem like dark magic.
+It provides the actual connection by attaching your handle and connecting your `WindowProc` to the class instances.
+If you look at the internals of `ATL` code, this is done using a concept called `thunking` and its done in assembly which may seem like dark magic to many.
 However, `WinApi` does this very transparently, and with no performance impact.

 It does this with the help of `WindowFactory`, and swapping out its procedure during the creation of the window (more precisely during the `WM_NCCREATE` message).

 Once it provides the connections, the `OnMessage` instance method can be used directly from C# to process the messages.

-### Class `EventedWindowCore`

 `WindowCore` is still a super light weight class that does no message processing.
 Its stays completely out of the way, except for being able to control your message loop.
 But the keyword is `being able`.
 It doesn't not by default process any message by itself.
 Its simply passes it down to it default procedure.
 This is the lightest class that's fully functional.

+### Class `EventedWindowCore`

-Then comes the `EventedWindowCore` - this class decodes all the window messages, and breaks it down to its components, and passes them down to the relatives class instance's event methods.
+Directly derived from `WindowCore` is the `EventedWindowCore` - this class decodes all the window messages, and breaks it down to its components, and passes them down to the relatives class instance's event methods.

 For example